quil-lang/magicl/README.md

 ## High-level Interface

-See [high-level doc](doc/high-level.md) for an extensive discussion and comparison of MAGICL functions with those of MATLAB and NumPy.
+See the [high-level doc](doc/high-level.md) for an extensive discussion and comparison of MAGICL functions with those of MATLAB and NumPy.

+## Developer's Guide: How to Add New Functions

+See the [developer how-to](doc/dev-how-to.md) to understand how to add new functionality to MAGICL.

 ## Showing Available Functions

 Some distributions of a library don't actually provide all of the functions of the reference BLAS and LAPACK.
 One can look at a summary of available and unavailable functions with the function `magicl:print-availability-report`.
 By default, it will show all functions and their availability.
 There are three arguments to fine-tune this behavior:

 1. Key `:show-available <boolean>` (default `t`): show available functions

 2. Key `:show-unavailable <boolean>` (default `t`): show unavailable functions

 3. Key `:search <string>`: only show functions which have `<string>` as a substring. **This argument takes into account the previous two arguments.**

 For example, we can look for all available functions which might relate to `svd` by doing the following:

 ```
 CL-USER> (magicl:print-availability-report :search "svd" :show-unavailable nil)